wmorgan/dcos-docs/1.7/overview/high-availability.md

 This is also sometimes referred to as: master/slave, primary/replica, or some combination thereof.
 Generally speaking, this architecture is used when you have one authoritative process, with N standby processes.
-In some systems, the standby processes may also be capable of serving requests or performing other operations.
+In some systems, the standby processes might also be capable of serving requests or performing other operations.
 For example, when running a database like MySQL with a master and replica, the replica is able to serve read-only requests, but it cannot accept writes (only the master will accept writes).